KoRe-L/KoRe-L/README.md

 - 📫 How to reach me?
 Don't take the blue pill 💊

 🥳🕺🤪
-'KoRe' is a ✨ special ✨ part of 'L' because...
+'KoRe' is a ✨ 🛸 ✨ part of 'L' because...
 He's happy if you feel like happiness is the truth. `README.md` (this file) appears on your GitHub profile..
 You can click the Preview link to take a look at your changes.
 --->